 flashlight talk A1

-Invited lecture by Mikael Karlsnon (Karolinska Institute)
+Invited lecture by Mikael Karlsson (Karolinska Institute)

 Neutrophil regulation of immunotherapy for cancer is regulated by Type II interferon